Anna Kingsford: Early life

 Kingsford was born in Maryland Point, Stratford, now part of east London but then in Essex, to John Bonus, a wealthy merchant, and his wife, Elizabeth Ann Schröder.
 Her brother John Bonus (1828–1909) was a physician and vegetarian.
 Her brothers Henry (1830–1903) and Albert (1831–1884) worked for their father's shipping business.
 Her brother Edward (1834–1908) became rector of Hulcott in Buckinghamshire and her brother Joseph (1836–1926) was a major general.
+Her brother Charles William Bonus (18/05/1839 – 21/11/1883) was an underwriter.

 By all accounts a precocious child, she wrote her first poem when she was nine, and Beatrice: a Tale of the Early Christians when she was thirteen years old.
 Deborah Rudacille writes that Kingsford enjoyed foxhunting, until one day she reportedly had a vision of herself as the fox.
 According to Maitland she was a "born seer," with a gift "for seeing apparitions and divining the characters and fortunes of people", something she reportedly learned to keep silent about.

 She married her cousin, Algernon Godfrey Kingsford in 1867 when she was 21, giving birth to a daughter, Eadith, a year later.
 Though her husband was an Anglican priest, she converted to Roman Catholicism in 1872.

+In her 1868 Essay calling for female equality she uses the pen name ‘Ninon’ and in that article references Ninon de l'Enclos (1620–1705) a French woman known for her wit, beauty, intelligence and independence.
+The name however may be a nod to her new status as ‘Mrs Algernon’.
+In a letter to Maitland in August 1873, also, signed as ‘Ninon’ she says, "much, you know is permitted to men which to women is forbidden.
+For this reason I usually write under some assumed name."

-Kingsford contributed articles to the magazine "Penny Post" from 1868 to 1873.
+Kingsford contributed articles to the magazine Penny Post from 1868 to 1873.
 Having been left £700 a year by her father, she bought in 1872 The Lady's Own Paper, and took up work as its editor, which brought her into contact with some prominent women of the day, including the writer, feminist, and anti-vivisectionist Frances Power Cobbe.
 It was an article by Cobbe on vivisection in The Lady's Own Paper that sparked Kingsford's interest in the subject.